xG (expected goals) and xA (expected assists) are the latest ‘in-fashion’ statistics in FPL analysis.

-With stats being such an integral part of Fantasy Premier League, xG and xA are becoming an increasingly important metrics.
+With stats being such an integral part of Fantasy Premier League, xG and xA are becoming increasingly important metrics.

 Some FPL managers even prefer using them ahead of traditional goal, assist, and shots on target statistics.

 The above tables shows goal, assist, xG, xA and their differences for every Premier League player.
 This will enable you to make more informed decisions as to who are the best players for your FPL team.

 So, Harry Kane, Jorginho, and Harry Maguire will all have the same xG should they get into the same positions.